Warin/SublimeTidyHTML/README.md

 TidyHTML Plugin for Sublime Text 2
 ==================================

 Cleanup and reindent a saved file with TidyHTML.
+No php, no webservice required.

 Installation
 ------------